Skip to content

 Jason Stolz CLTC, CRPC

-Before reviewing specific products, it helps to step back and clarify what you want your money to accomplish.
-If your priority is stable, guaranteed growth for a defined period, you may start by reviewing highest guaranteed annuity rates.
-If your goal is long-term accumulation with principal protection and potential index-linked upside, a fixed indexed annuity may be more appropriate.
-If your focus is creating predictable monthly retirement income, then rider design, payout percentages, and start age will matter more than caps or spreads.
+Before reviewing specific products or comparing carriers, the most productive first step is clarifying what you want your money to accomplish.
+If your priority is stable, guaranteed growth for a defined period, the evaluation begins with highest guaranteed annuity rates and fixed MYGA structures.
+If your goal is long-term accumulation with principal protection and potential index-linked upside, a fixed indexed annuity may be more appropriate, and the evaluation shifts to crediting mechanics and renewal terms.
+If your focus is creating predictable monthly retirement income you cannot outlive, then rider design, payout percentages, and the income start age matter far more than caps or spreads.
+Knowing which objective is primary before the product comparison begins prevents the most common annuity selection mistake: choosing a product that excels at the wrong goal for the wrong reason.

 Compare the Right Annuity for Your Goals